City of London Freemen's School

 City of London Freemen's School (CLFS) is a co-educational private school for day and boarding pupils, located at Ashtead Park in Surrey, England.
 It is the sister school of the City of London School and the City of London School for Girls, which are both independent single-sex schools located within the City of London itself.
 All three schools receive funding from the City's Cash.
 The school's head is a member of the Headmasters' and Headmistresses' Conference.

 The Good Schools Guide described the school as "A traditional academic and sporty school in a stunning setting with impressive facilities but not at all elitist – in fact quite the opposite."
+In 2024, 33% of grades in A Levels were A* and 72% of grades were A*-A. In GCSEs, 40% of grades were 9, 67% were 8-9 (equivalent to A*) and 86% achieved 9-7 in GCSEs.

 History

-The school was founded in 1854 by the Corporation of London, and was originally located in Brixton, London to educate orphans of the freemen of the city.
-It is still possible for such orphan children to be educated as "Foundationers" at the school with the costs of their education borne by the City of London Corporation.
-The School is set in 57 acre of Ashtead Park in the heart of Surrey, having moved from Brixton to Ashtead in 1926.
+The school was founded in 1854 by the Corporation of London, and was originally located in Brixton, London to educate orphans of freemen of the city.
+It is still possible for such children to be educated as "Foundationers" at the school with the costs of their education borne by the City of London Corporation.
+The school is set in 57 acre of Ashtead Park in Surrey, having moved from Brixton to Ashtead in 1926.

-The school celebrated its 150th Anniversary in 2004 with a year long series of events.
-The Anniversary started with a service of thanksgiving at St Paul's Cathedral attended by the whole school (now numbering over 800) and culminated in the school being represented with a float in the annual Lord Mayor’s Show.

-Houses

-The School has three Houses: Gresham, Hale and Whittington (colours green, red and blue respectively).
-These are named after the influential Londoners and school benefactors Sir Thomas Gresham, Warren Stormes Hale and Richard Whittington.
-Pupils are assigned to a House as they start at the school and they stay in it throughout the school.
-Since it is now predominantly a day school and there are limited numbers of boarders, houses do not have the same connotations as in traditional independent schools being used solely for Inter-House Competitions and weekly House Assemblies.
-If a siblings are assigned to the same house.

 Boarding house

-The boarding house is located in a new building located next to the new music block and the junior school.
+The boarding house is next to Main House and the junior school and welcomes international students as well as domestic students.